Skip to main content

-Permify unifies your authorization data in a database of your preference, which serves as the single source of truth for all authorization queries and requests via the Permify API.
+Permify unifies your authorization data and the authorization schemas you have in a database of your preference, which serves as the single source of truth for all authorization queries and requests via the Permify API.

 In Permify, relationship between your entities, objects, and users builds up a collection of access control lists (ACLs).